Former Covington teacher accused of child rape arrested again, faces new charges

 CPD said McCommon previously would text the victim, using a code word to ensure the child was alone, often sending nude photographs on SnapChat afterward.

-According to CPD, McCommon used the code word Sept.
-28 and sent text messages to the victim, saying he would “regret doing this” and admitting to a sexual encounter with him.
+According to CPD, McCommon used the code word again and sent text messages to the victim, saying he would “regret doing this” and admitting to a sexual encounter with him.

 “The actions of McCommon are not only appalling, but CPD is also concerned about this apparent violation of her bond conditions,” Covington Police Chief Donna Turner said.
 “Due to the nature of the communications, we are concerned others may have been contacted.
 We continue to work closely with the District Attorneys’ Office as to the revocation of McCommon’s bond, as well as the additional charges that continue to develop.”